Occasionally you will want to format your document by only applying an indent to the first line of each paragraph.

 This option exists with the Word 2013 settings, but you may be having trouble locating it.
 Our guide below will show you where to go to make this change, plus walk you through the steps needed to do so.

-Set an Automatic Indent for the First Line of a Paragraph in Word 2013
+How to Set an Automatic Indent for the First Line of a Paragraph in Word 2013 (Guide with Pictures)

 The steps below will set up your document so that the first line of every new paragraph is automatically indented by the amount that you specify.
 We will be using .5″ as the example in this tutorial, but you can select any amount that you wish.